poorting/nfdump2clickhouse/README.md

 Tooling to insert [nfcapd](https://github.com/phaag/nfdump) files into a clickhouse database.

 ## Introduction
-The [nfdump](https://github.com/phaag/nfdump) / [nfsen](https://github.com/phaag/nfsen) combination is widely used to collect, analyze and visualize network traffic.
+The [nfdump](https://github.com/phaag/nfdump) / [nfsen](https://github.com/phaag/nfsen) combination is widely used to collect (nfdump), analyze (nfdump) and visualize (nfsen) network traffic.
 Once setup properly it really helps network and/or security teams in their daily work.
-It provides a nice graphical view on network data and allows you to drill down in the data for analysis.
+Nfsen provides a nice graphical view on network data and allows you to drill down in the data for analysis.

 One drawback - at least if used for security analysis - is that it is very slow if you want to analyze historical data over longer periods of time.
 For example: if it turns out at some point that a specific IP address is connected to an 'evil actor', you would like to find out if there has been contact with that IP address over the past X days, weeks or even months.

 But analyzing historical data in those cases with a specific nfdump filter/profile is painfully slow, even with the newer (multi-threaded) version of the toolset.
-This is **not** because of a design flaw in nfdump, but simply because nfdump/nfsen was never designed with that specific use case in mind.
+This is **not** because of a design flaw in nfdump, but simply because nfdump/nfsen combo was never designed with that specific use case in mind.
 The way it works is by aggregating and filtering data as it comes in and storing the results of those, ready for you to view and analyze.

-But if you *know* where to look (or better: *when*), then you can use nfsen to home in on that specific timeslice and use nfsen again to visualize/analyze further.
-Even if you then do need further filtering to drill down, that filtering will be much quicker because the window of data is already much much smaller!
+But if you *know* where to look (or better: *when*), then you can use nfdump to home in on that specific timeslice and use nfsen again to visualize/analyze further.
+Even if you then do need further filtering to drill down, the filtering will be that much quicker because the 'window' (amount of data to process) is already much much smaller!

-The question then quickly becomes: is there a better way to hunt down appearances of specific IP address(es) in netflow data so that we can 'target' those time windows with nfdump/nfsen?
+The question then quickly becomes: is there a better way to hunt down appearances of specific IP address(es) in netflow data so that we can 'target' those time windows with nfdump?

 This of course is analogous to finding a needle in a haystack; which is exactly what an analytical database is designed to do: processing large volumes of data either for analysis or for finding specific occurrences.
 In order to do that you need to have the relevant data in an analytical database to start with, which is where nfdump2clickhouse comes in!